Scalable Planning with Deep Neural Network Learned Transition Models: Concluding Remarks and Future Work

 In terms of future work, while TF-Plan showed strong performance and scalability for large problems evaluated in this article, it does have two important weaknesses compared to HD-MILP-Plan that provide avenues for additional research.
 First, while HD-MILP-Plan in principle has no problem working with discrete actions --- learning with discrete actions requires no special encodings over that previously given and MILP solvers directly support discrete variables --- the only way to currently handle discrete actions in TF-Plan would be through a continuous relaxation.
 Second, while goal and state constraints are straightforward to handle in the HD-MILP-Plan framework since these are literally just additional constraints in the encoding, Tensorflow is generally not intended for constrained optimization.
 To this end, future work should consider how TF-Plan can be effectively extended to handle discrete actions and general constraints.
-Finally, we remark that this article did not address discrete states, with a key caveat simply being that effective learning of deterministic deep neural networks with discrete variables remains an open area of research investigation in deep neural networks.
-That said, we note that some recent work on planning with learned binarized neural network (BNN) transition models using MILPs as well as SAT encodings~\cite{say:ijcai18a,Say2018b} does pose one direction for future research with discrete states in combination with the contributions of this work focused on continuous states.
+Finally, we remark that this article did not address discrete states, with a key caveat simply being that effective learning of deterministic deep neural networks with discrete output nodes remains an open area of research investigation in deep neural networks.
+That said, we note that some recent work on planning with learned binarized neural network (BNN) transition models using MILP, SAT and pseudo-Boolean encodings~\shortcite{say:ijcai18a,Say2018b,Say2020b} does pose one direction for future research with discrete states in combination with the contributions of this work focused on continuous states.

 In conclusion, both HD-MILP-Plan and TF-Plan represent \emph{a new class of data-driven planning methods} that can accurately learn complex state transitions of high-dimensional nonlinear continuous state and action planning domains, and provide high-quality plans with respect to these learned models.
 Further, we believe that this work paves the way for future research that extends HD-MILP-Plan and TF-Plan to learning and optimizing in transition models with discrete states as well as further extensions to TF-Plan for handling discrete actions and general constraints in a highly general and highly scalable Tensorflow-based planner.